The Best Charcoal Smokers for 2023

 What we don’t like:

-- Extra cost for smoking stone – While there are some cheaper DIY options, most people will need to buy the smoking stone to setup for low and slow cooking.
-On the plus side this doubles as a pizza stone!
+- The extra cost for smoking stone – While there are some cheaper DIY options, most people will need to buy the smoking stone to set up for low and slow cooking.
+On the plus side, this doubles as a pizza stone!

 Other than the extremely inaccurate dome thermometer (even more than usual so get yourself a decent thermometer setup), there isn’t much else to fault the Akorn on.

-You also get your choice of black, red or brown when you order online.
+You also get your choice of black, red or grey when you order online.

 You may be surprised but with a few simple tricks a standard Weber Kettle can be turned into an excellent smoker.